 - Direct Deposit Form (not required, but highly recommended)

-The following courses are required for all coaches at St. John Bosco High School (Paid and Volunteer).
-Some of these course cost money.
-The school will NOT reimburse coaches for these costs. https://www.bosco.org/athletic...
+The following courses are required for all coaches at Mission Oak High School (Paid and Volunteer).
+Some of these courses cost money.
+The school will NOT reimburse coaches for these costs.

 - FUNDAMENTALS OF COACHING (must only take once at any school) This NFHS Fundamentals of Coaching course provides a unique student-centered curriculum for interscholastic teacher/coaches, assisting them in creating a healthy and age-appropriate athletic experience that supports the educational mission of our nation's schools.
 Please check with your state association to see if this course complies with your state requirements.

-- CPR/AED COURSE (must always be certified) This CPR certification course includes the latest American Heart Association ECC guidelines on how to provide Adult CPR, including use of an Automated External Defibrillator (AED).
-You will learn the inner workings of the human body which may factor into an emergency response, as well as how avoid a more dangerous situation by checking the scene for immediate danger before performing adult CPR.
-You will also recognize how to spot heart attacks and cardiac arrests, and the adult CPR steps to take while help is on the way.
+- CPR/AED & FIRST AID COURSE (must always be certified) These CPR & First Aid certification courses include the latest American Heart Association ECC guidelines on how to provide Adult CPR & First Aid, including use of an Automated External Defibrillator (AED).
+You will learn the inner workings of the human body which may factor into an emergency response, as well as how avoid a more dangerous situation by checking the scene for immediate danger before performing adult CPR & First Aid.
+You will also recognize how to spot heart attacks and cardiac arrests, and the adult CPR & First Aid steps to take while help is on the way.